 TIP: You can visit the Microsoft wizard here to reset and recover your Microsoft Account.

 Recover password from Login Screen in Windows 10

-This feature has been added in the latest Windows 10 Fall Creators Update and can be conveniently used from the Lock Screen.
+This feature has been added to Windows 10 and can be conveniently used from the Lock Screen.
 Now on your lock screen, just below the password field, you will see a new option that reads ‘I forgot my password’.